Cacti/plugin_weathermap/README.md

     http://www.network-weathermap.com/

 ## Important Notes
-This version of Weathermap only works with Cacti 1.x.x and is currently under heavy development.
+This version of Weathermap only works with Cacti 1.2.x and is now ready for beta, yet non-production use at this time.

 **This version is NOT production ready!**